borea17/borea17.github.io/_posts/2020-08-21-Unet_summary.md

-($512 \times 512$ pixels with 8-bit grayscale) from the ventral nerve cord of some species of fruit flies together with the corresponding 30 binary segmentation masks (white pixels for segmented objects, black for the rest), see below.
+($512 \times 512$ pixels with 8-bit grayscale) from the ventral nerve cord of some species of fruit flies together with the corresponding 30 binary segmentation masks (white pixels for segmented objects, black for the rest), see gif below.
 The dataset formed part of the 2D EM segmentation challenge at the ISBI 2012 conference.
 Although the workshop competition is done, the challenge remains open for new contributions.
 Further details about the data can be found at the [ISBI Challenge